youngmihuang/cs224n_exercise/README.md

 ## Issue

-(open) 2019/1/20:
+(close) 2019/1/20: **TA just update the test result of this example.**

+The DIFFERENCE is: if you test the results before running on Stanford Sentiment Treebank as I did, you will got LOSS= 16.15119285363322; after `python run.py` and turn back to run `python word2vec.py`, you will get LOSS = 14.3018669327.

+--Original topic--

 In `assignment2/word2vec.py`,  my result of loss, gradCenterVec, gradOutsideVecs using **Skip-Gram with negSamplingLossAndGradient**,  not close to the expected value as TA given, can anyone give me some advice?
 Is there any tiny problem that I ignored?
 Thanks.

 ```
 Skip-Gram with negSamplingLossAndGradient